Polochon-street/leleleplayer/README.md

 # leleleplayer
-Simple audio player with the main purpose of analyzing music folders in order to play relaxing songs, handy for sleeping.
+Leleleplayer is a rather classic audio player, which comes with a home-made library that calculates distance between songs, using it in order to smoothly play similar songs from your audio library.
+Handy when you don't want bothering yourself with creating a complete playlist.

 ## Dependencies
 * ffmpeg